The FDA defines a medical device as follows:

 Loftware enables you to rapidly respond to changing regional and international regulatory requirements for labeling, including those mandated by the FDA's UDI Systems.

 Meet Your Customer-Specific and Private Brand Requirements

 With Loftware, you can quickly respond to customer requirements, including private branding, and reduce the long process of making complex labeling changes to a matter of just a few days.

-For more information on how Loftware Enterprise Labeling Solutions can reliably streamline labeling for UDI and many other labeling challenges, please contact one of our Medical Device Industry Specialists.
+For more information on how Loftware Enterprise Labeling Solutions can reliably streamline labeling for UDI barcode and many other labeling challenges, please contact one of our Medical Device Industry Specialists.